flanksource/canary-checker/README.md

 ### Smb - Verify Folder Freshness

-This check connect to the specified samba server to check folder freshness.
+This check connects to the specified samba server to check folder freshness.
 This check will:

 - Verify the age of most recently modified file against `minAge` and `maxAge`.
 - Verify the number of files present in the mount against `minCount`.